Renewable energy statistics

 Energy production from non-renewable municipal wastes was deducted from the contribution of biomass to heating and electricity generation.
 Consumption for pipeline transport was included in gross final consumption of energy, in line with the sectoral classification of the Energy Statistics Regulation.
 To improve accuracy and consistency with national statistics in calculating renewable energy shares, national calorific values were used, where available, for converting quantities of all energy products into energy units, instead of the default calorific values.

-Data for the period 2004-2010: Directive 2009/28/EC did not yet exist or was only very recently adopted.
-In most European countries, it had not been enacted into national legislation.
+Data for the period 2004-2010: Directive 2009/28/EC did not yet exist or had not been transposed into national legislation.
 The values in these years are not used for any measurement of legislative compliance with the indicative trajectory defined in part B of Annex I of the Directive.
 The Renewable Energy Directive 2009/28/EC stipulates that only biofuels and bioliquids that fulfil sustainability criteria should be counted for the targets.
 It was decided that for the years 2004-2010 all biofuels and bioliquids would be counted towards the numerator of the share of energy from renewable sources.

 Data for 2011 onwards: Compliance with Article 17 (Sustainability criteria for biofuels and bioliquids) has to be assessed with respect to Article 18 (Verification of compliance with the sustainability criteria for biofuels and bioliquids).
 As of reference year 2011, countries are to report as compliant only those biofuels and bioliquids for which compliance with both Article 17 and Article 18 can be fully demonstrated.
 Only reported compliant biofuels and bioliquids are counted towards the respective shares of renewables.
 In some countries consumption of biofuels and bioliquids in the period 2011-2015 were not certified as compliant (sustainable) due to late implementation of Directive 2009/28/EC.
 While the share of renewable energy as a whole is increasing since 2004, between 2010 and 2011 its share in transport decreased.
 This can be attributed in part to the total absence of compliant biofuels reported by several EU countries (countries did report some biofuel use, but none or very little of it compliant in 2011).
 As some countries have not yet fully implemented all provisions of the Renewable Energy Directive, some biofuels and bioliquids are not counted as compliant (sustainable) in the period 2011-2015.